roman-milk/roman-milk.github.io/jessicas-change-management.md

  In front of D-Rod, I came to a halt.
 Fortunately, the cube shielded me from the other interns' looks.
 Standing there, I flexed my back to push my tits out and let the young Latino give me a look-over from head to toe.
 Then I placed my left foot on his office chair, right between his legs, pushed my caramel pencil skirt up, and spread my legs apart.
 This way, he had a clear view of my pantyless, shaved pussy.

  D-Rod ran his hand over my black, seamed, hold-up stockings.
 Any moment, he was about to reach my pussy.
 It was already throbbing with anticipation.
 And the day had just begun!
 I closed my eyes getting ready for the touch I was longing for.
-Report_Story #3